 Choosing the Right 2D Animation Software

-Beginners may find it difficult to identify the most suitable 2D animation software that would not only be easy to use, but can serve their requirements as well.
+Beginners may find it difficult to identify the most suitable 2D animation software that would not only be easy to use but can serve their requirements as well.
 And this becomes even more difficult due to the fact that the market is flooded with ample options that are available at diverse price range.
 Two factors, namely skills and budget, would guide your decision to opt for a particular program.
 The good news is that premium programs offer free trials, so you can check if a particular program would suit your needs.
-If you are a beginner, you should consider using free software to sharpen your skills, after which you can switch to paid programs.

-When you champion the skills and become a professional, you may consider using advanced software such as Toon Boom Harmony, CelAction2D, Moho, StopMotionStudio, etc. Some of these are available as monthly subscriptions, some charge license fees while some have different fee structures for different plans.
+When you champion the skills and become a professional, you may consider using advanced software such as Adobe Animate, OpenToonz, Toon Boom Harmony, and Pencil 2D.
+Some of these are available as monthly subscriptions, some charge license fees while some have different fee structures for different plans.